 It probably seems like a no-brainer that drivers who haven’t caused any accidents tend to pay lower auto insurance rates.
 But what isn’t so obvious is the fact that cutting your rates by just a few dollars each month can add up to major savings over time.
 That’s why it pays to get quotes from multiple companies to find the very best deal for your particular driver profile.

-Our study indicates that Geico is a good place to start.
-Progressive also returned affordable rates in our study, so try getting quotes from both to make the most informed choice.
+Our study indicates that State Farm is a good place to start.
+Allstate also returned affordable rates in our study, so try getting quotes from both to make the most informed choice.

 Best Rates For Teen Drivers

-We identified Geico as the carrier with the lowest auto insurance rates in Vermont for teen drivers.
+We identified State Farm as the carrier with the lowest auto insurance rates in Vermont for teen drivers.
 The motorist in our study was an 18 year old and hadn’t caused any collisions.
-These premium estimates are based on the minimum required coverage in VT.
+Our premium estimates are based on the minimum required coverage in VT.

 Best Rates For Drivers With A DUI